timruiterkamp/frontend-data/README.md

    ![visualized data](https://github.com/timruiterkamp/frontend-data/blob/master/gh-images/data-display.png)

 ## Outcomes along the way 🚀
   - France has a very big debt of 2 trillion euro's.
 It's the biggest debt in whole of europe as of 2017.
   - Relatively Norway has the largest debt per person of €102.000.
   - Despite france having the largest debt, when you look at what it would cost per person the are just in the higher middle of all countries with a total of €30.000 per person.
   - Norway has a decreasing debt over the last year it lowered with 14 billion euro.
     - This results in that people just have to buy 33.264 Kjøttkaker instead of 34.156.

 ## Endresult 📊
-  At the end of the two weeks I've been working on this project and the result came quitte close to my first thoughts about the look and feel this product should have.
+  At the end of the two weeks I've been working on this project and the result came quite close to my first thoughts about the look and feel this product should have.
 I tried to stimulate exploring without too many steps in between.
   To make this product easier to use, I created a small introduction screen with instruction you can follow, these instruction contain information on what the project is about and how to navigate through the data.
   ![final product introduction](https://github.com/timruiterkamp/frontend-data/blob/master/gh-images/finalproduct-intro.png)